norvig/paip-lisp/docs/chapter14.md

 ```

 There are many ways to use this retriever.
-The function `retrieve` returns a list of the matching binding lists, and `retrieve-matches` substitutes each binding list into the original query so that the resuit is a list of expressions that unify with the query.
+The function `retrieve` returns a list of the matching binding lists, and `retrieve-matches` substitutes each binding list into the original query so that the result is a list of expressions that unify with the query.

 ```lisp
 (defun retrieve (query)